12dT/PEC-PI/README.md

-# MSPR: Multi-stage Semantic-Guided Prompt Reasoning for Multimodal Sentiment Analysis
+# PEC-PI: Progressive Emotion Construction via Prompt Interaction for Multimodal Sentiment Analysis

-Official implementation of **MSPR**, a multi-stage framework for multimodal sentiment analysis that models affect understanding progressively through **Tone**, **Content**, and **Emotion**.
+Official implementation of **PEC-PI**, a multi-stage framework for multimodal sentiment analysis that progressively constructs affective representations through **Tone**, **Content**, and **Emotion**.

 ## Introduction

 Multimodal sentiment analysis requires joint reasoning over textual and visual cues.
-However, sentiment is often implicit and progressively constructed, rather than directly observable from one-step multimodal fusion.
+However, sentiment is often implicit and gradually emerges from perceptual observations, semantic understanding, and affective interpretation, rather than being directly captured through one-step multimodal fusion.

-MSPR addresses this problem with a three-stage framework:
+PEC-PI addresses this challenge by modeling multimodal emotion construction as a three-stage progressive process:

-- **Tone**: captures perceptual cues such as color, illumination, and overall atmosphere
+- **Tone**: captures perceptual cues, such as color, illumination, and overall atmosphere
-- **Content**: models semantic entities, scenes, and interactions
+- **Content**: identifies semantic entities, scenes, actions, and interactions
-- **Emotion**: performs higher-level affective interpretation
+- **Emotion**: derives high-level affective interpretations from perceptual and semantic evidence

-To support this progressive reasoning process, MSPR introduces:
+To support this progressive emotion construction process, PEC-PI introduces:

-1. **Hierarchical caption supervision** for stage-wise semantic guidance
+1. **Multi-stage semantic guidance** to provide stage-specific supervision from Tone to Content and Emotion
-2. **Prototype-centered prompt interaction** for cross-modal affect transfer
+2. **Prototype-centered prompt interaction** to facilitate cross-modal affective information transfer
-3. **Dual-path contrastive alignment** for structured affective representation learning
+3. **Dual-path contrastive alignment** to learn structured and sentiment-discriminative multimodal representations

 ## Framework Overview